Pediatric Orthopedic surgeons Limb Lengthening

 Patient Reviews

-When you read the patient reviews of the Medical City Children’s Orthopedics and Spine Specialists, you will learn how much trust the parents have for our doctors.
+When you read the patient reviews of the Medical City Children’s Orthopedics and Spine Specialists, you will learn how much trust the parents have in our doctors.
 When choosing a doctor to help with unique procedures, parents should read all the reviews.
 Then discover what previous patients think of our expertise.
-Our parents and patients love us for a reason and you will too.
+Our parents and patients love us for a reason, and you will too.

 Top-Notch Facilities and Equipment

 Our doctor will operate on your child at the Medical City Hospital.
-Finally, Medical City Hospital provides the best care available and we take pride in keeping up to date with new and improved equipment to ensure the increased success rate of each procedure.
+Finally, Medical City Hospital provides the best care available.
+We take pride in keeping up to date with new and improved equipment to ensure success for each procedure.

 Our Limb Lengthening Specialists Are Here for You

-Our compassionate pediatric orthopedic specialists are committed to providing children with arm or leg length discrepancies with a customized treatment plan.
-We use cutting-edge techniques, proven procedures, and cutting-edge techniques that produce positive outcomes for better health.
-We also use different surgical techniques to treat different limb conditions.
+Our pediatric orthopedic Doctors, Shyam Kishan, Richard Hostin, and Kathryn Wiesman, have spent years studying children’s health and have devoted their lives to treating them.
+They are committed to providing children with arm or leg length discrepancies with a customized treatment plan.
+We utilize cutting-edge techniques and proven procedures to achieve positive outcomes for improved health.
+We also employ various surgical techniques to treat conditions affecting different limbs.
 Apart from routine limb lengthening, our pediatric orthopedic specialists treat joint contractures and other complications that cause limb length differences.

 In conclusion, contact us today to learn more about your child’s arm or leg-lengthening procedure.
-Call 214-556-0590 for an appointment at either one of our Arlington, Dallas, Flower Mound, Frisco, and McKinney, TX offices to schedule an appointment with one of our specialists or to receive an answer to any and all of your questions.
+Call 214-556-0590 for an appointment.

 ____________________